Gibbs conditioning principle for log-concave independent random variables: Measure dominations

 The same proof works for \eqref{ord2}.
-To see \eqref{ord3} observe that both measures are mixtures of canonical distributions, and the measure conditioned to $S^\lambda_n<R_n$ concentrates on canonicals with $k<R_n$, while the measure on the right concentrates on canonicals with $k>R_n$, so that the order of the canonicals implies the order of those measures. \end{proof}
+To see \eqref{ord3} observe that both measures are mixtures of canonical distributions, and the measure conditioned to $S^\lambda_n<R^*_n$ concentrates on canonical measures with $k<R^*_n$, while the measure on the right concentrates on canonicals with $k>R^*_n$, so that the order of the canonicals implies the order of those measures.